microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Fixed potential race condition in System.Windows.Forms.Application.ThreadContext  [146065]
 * Fixed a control in MageUI tool that is not accessible by a keyboard shortcut because the same shortcut letter is used for two controls [146678]
 * Fixed a memory leak in Control.DrawToBitmap method.
 [188396]
-* Fixed control text truncations issue in “Items Collection Editor” dialog in Visual Studio.
+* Fixed control text truncations issue in ï¿½Items Collection Editorï¿½ dialog in Visual Studio.
 [187716]
 * Fixed a crash in Windows Forms Designer in Visual Studio related to adjusting TableLayoutPanel control.
 [190415]
 * Fixed a crash in Windows Forms Designer in Visual Studio [190416]
 * Fix in bulletin MS16-019.
 [174623]